esh123cookie/SimpleCoins/README.md

 ## Using the API

-Within your plugin call the static function with SimpleCoins::getInstance() and follow it up with some of the api, for example: getCoins($player)
+Within your plugin call the static function with 'SimpleCoins::getInstance()' and follow it up with some of the api, for example: 'getCoins($player)'

 ## SimpleCoins Commands